yashchitre03/Django-Blog/README.md

 Looking at the many blog web applications being developed and as many tutorials with it, I wanted to build my own web application while learning the Django framework.
 The purpose of this project was to develop a social/blog style web application.
 The idea was to build a platform where people could share their approach on various coding challenges as well as small tutorials easily.
-Hence, this web application contains many features to facilitate this ease-of-use and will be explained in detail later.
+Hence, this web application contains many features to facilitate this ease-of-use such as markdown code formatting, like and comment models, etc.

 ## Application Screenshots
 * Home page